 - George Washington is popularly known as the “Father of His Country,” as he played a crucial role in shaping the United States of America.

-- Although he did not have any biological children, George Washington became the legal guardian for Martha’s children.
+- Although he did not have any biological children, George Washington became the legal guardian for the First Lady Martha Washington’s children.
 He used to write letters to guide and advise them on their studies.

 - George Washington was an avid animal lover.
 He had a variety of pets, from birds to dogs.
 He was also America’s first mule breeder.